tonievictor/dotenv/README.md

 func main() {

-    // dotenv.Config() returns a map of all the environment variables provided in the .env file and an err if any. envVars, err := dotenv.Config()
+    // dotenv.Config() returns a map of all the environment variables provided in the .env file or an err. envVars, err := dotenv.Config()

 	if err != nil {